ox-it/talks.ox/docs/source/user/general/log-in.rst

 * Once you have signed in, clicking the **Continue to** button will take you back to Oxford Talks

 .. image:: images/log-in/d1a11eac-3994-43ab-a04e-def878f18588.png
    :alt:
    :height: 389px
    :width: 614px
    :align: center

+..
+Note:: Just occasionally there are problems logging in with Internet Explorer.
+If you encounter this, close down your browser to log yourself out of everything, then open your browser again and try logging in to Oxford Talks.

 Log out
 -------

 .. image:: images/log-in/log-out.png
    :alt: Log out
-   :height: 81px
+   :height: 167px
-   :width: 614px
+   :width: 370px
    :align: center

-The **Logout** button is also located at the far right of the toolbar at the top of the screen.
+The **Logout** link is also located in the drop down list underneath your name at the top of the screen.

 ..
 Note::  Clicking this will only log you out of the Oxford Talks website.
 You will still be logged in to any other web pages you have logged in to with your Single Sign On username and password using the WebAuth page.
 If you really want to sign out of everything, then close down your browser.